Diontae Johnson Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Season Stats

-- Johnson's 530 receiving yards (66.3 per game) lead the Steelers.
-He has 45 catches on 69 targets with three touchdowns.
+- This season Johnson has 45 receptions (on 69 targets) for a team-high 530 receiving yards (66.3 per game) and three touchdowns.

-- Johnson has seen the ball thrown his way six times in the red zone this season, 15.8% of his team's 38 red zone pass attempts.
+- Johnson (six red zone targets) has been the recipient of 15.8% of his team's 38 red zone pass attempts.

-- The Steelers have thrown the ball in 60.6% of their plays from scrimmage this year while staying on the ground 39.4% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Steelers, who rank 26th in the NFL in points scored, have dropped back to pass 60.6% of the time while opting for the ground attack 39.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Lions.